 There is no limit to my desire to get an early and accurate read on the US economy, which at the end of the day is what dictates the future of all of our investments.

 Honda (HMC) and Nissan (NSANY) import millions of cars each year through their Benicia, California facilities, where they are loaded on to hundreds of rail cars for shipment to points inland as far as Chicago.

-Then, ?cash for clunkers’ hit.
+Then, ?cash for clunkers? hit (remember that?).
 The lots were emptied in a matter of weeks, with mile long trains lumbering inland, only stopping to add extra engines to get over the Sierras at Donner Pass.
 The stock market took off like a rocket, with the auto companies leading.

 Air traffic control at nearby Travis Air Force base usually has a heart attack when I conduct my research in this way, with a few joyriding C-130?s having more than one near miss.